What is the Pinlock on a helmet for?

 Drawbacks of Pinlocks?

 Not many really – and none of them are a fraction of the drawback of having your visor fogging up all the time.

 Unless they come in the box with your new helmet, they’re an extra cost on top of a visor – usually around £30ish.

 They can sometimes slightly impare your vision, with reflections from your face under some riding conditions.
 They’re pretty good in terms of not distorting the light that comes through, but arguably not as good as not having the Pinlock there in the first place.

 The smaller Pinlocks also don’t cover the entire surface of the visor.
 I had a Shoei XR1000 with a Pinlock on it once and the top of the Pinlock used to get in the way of my vision when I was going for it.

 They’re also not always 100%.
 A recent ride across the Alps with a Pinlock Max Vision and it started to fog up going over the tops – which was a surprise!

 I do quite often read about folks who don’t get on with Pinlocks though.
-And quite often it’s because people buy them and don’t realise there’s a yellowish scratch-protective backing that’s on them!
-They just grab the Pinlock, stick it on their helmet and find everything looks blurry.
+And sometimes it can be because people buy them and don’t realise there’s a yellowish scratch-protective backing that’s on them!
+They just grab the Pinlock, stick it on their visor and find everything looks blurry.

 To be honest, it’s not really their fault because it’s not that obvious when you buy one; and the instruction diagrams don’t show there’s a backing that needs removing.